ironclad logo

 Team going over a joint marketing agreement

-A joint marketing agreement allows companies to collaborate on their marketing with clear rules and guidelines.
-Managing these contracts effectively can significantly affect how well they protect your company during the marketing relationship.
+That structure matters more than most people realize.
+Managing these contracts effectively can significantly affect how well they protect your company during the marketing relationship — Deloitte research found that poor contract management erodes an average of 8.6% of contract value.
 Below, you’ll learn how joint marketing agreements work, how to write them, and the best way to manage them.

 What is a joint marketing agreement?